danielbodnar/awesome-stars/README.md

 ## emacs

+- [nobiot/md-roam](https://github.com/nobiot/md-roam) - Use Org-roam with markdown files by adding Md-roam as a plug-in.
+Mix org and markdown files in a single Org-roam database.
 - [atlas-engineer/nyxt](https://github.com/atlas-engineer/nyxt) - Nyxt - the hacker's browser.
 - [radian-software/straight.el](https://github.com/radian-software/straight.el) - 🍀 Next-generation, purely functional package manager for the Emacs hacker.
 - [artempyanykh/marksman](https://github.com/artempyanykh/marksman) - Write Markdown with code assist and intelligence in the comfort of your favourite editor.